dooboolab-community/react-native-iap/docs/docs/usage_instructions/receipt_validation.md

 This can be used as a convenience method for developing and testing receipt validation through the development lifecycle.

-Currently, validating receipts with the App Store is possible locally using `validateReceiptIos()`.
+Currently, validating receipts with the App Store is possible locally using `validateReceiptIOS()`.

 - The first parameter, you should pass `transactionReceipt` which returns after `buyProduct()`.
 - The second parameter, you should pass whether this is `test` environment.